Alt Text Here Alt Text Here

 Alt Text Here

 Hardtail bikes are preferred by XC riders because they are lighter and more efficient at turning pedal power into forward momentum.
 Typically, hardtails are more affordable than full-suspension bikes, so they are a good starting point for any wannabe mountain biker.
-And, Hardtails have fewer movingparts, so they require less maintenance – Manufacturers of rear-suspension shocks typically recommend servicing after 60-100 hours of riding.
+Hardtails have fewer moving parts, requiring less maintenance – Manufacturers of rear-suspension shocks typically recommend servicing after 60-100 hours of riding.

-Full- sus bikes are designed to tackle more challenging terrain and can be ridden faster over bumpy ground.
-Rear suspension also makes the rear of the bike much more supple, making it easier to keep your feet on the pedals and land softly from drop-offs and jumps.
+Full- sus bikes are designed to tackle challenging terrain and can be ridden faster over bumpy ground.
+Rear suspension also makes the rear of the bike much more supple, so it’s easier to keep your feet on the pedals and land softly from drop-offs and jumps.

 Our recommendation: For Cross Country riding and budget conscious beginners, hardtails are an obvious choice.
 Commuters who want a bike to travel to and from work in the week and thrash trails in the weekend will also appreciate the simplicity and weight saving of a hardtail.
 Full-Suspension bikes are easier to handle on rough terrain and encourage fast skill progression, they are a clear choice for anybody that wants to ride challenging trails and catch some airtime.